Imburse-Payments/imburse-payments.github.io/pages/tutorials/installing-and-configuring-tangocard.md

 }
 ```

-# Step 3 - Top up your Tango Card account
+# Step 3 - Top up the Tango Card account
-A new account will not have a credit balance so we need to top this up with funds.
+A new account will have a zero credit balance so we need to top this up with funds before it can be used.

 Choose an `amount` to satisfy the rewards you want to payout.
 You can always top it up again.